 Dr. Marla LunderbergAssociate Professor of English

 Marla Lunderberg began teaching at Hope in 1994.
-Her teaching interests are wide-ranging: Shakespeare, British Literature, Cultural Heritage, English Composition, First Year Seminar and Senior Seminar.
-Since 2010, she has also served as Director of the FOCUS and SOAR programs.
+Her teaching interests are wide-ranging: Shakespeare, British literature, cultural heritage, English composition, First Year Seminar and Senior Seminar.

 AREAS OF INTEREST

-Marla's field of expertise is seventeenth-century British literature.
+Marla's field of expertise is 17th-century British literature.
 She loves encouraging students as they tackle John Milton’s Paradise Lost and dissect John Donne’s Holy Sonnets.
-She has a secondary field of interest in Asian Studies; she has led students on Hope’s May Term to Japan and has served as Hope’s Meiji Gakuin exchange professor.
+She has a secondary field of interest in Asian studies; she has led students on Hope’s May Term to Japan and has served as Hope’s Meiji Gakuin exchange professor.

 HONORS, GRANTS & AWARDS

 - Study tour of Japan and Korea, Great Lakes College Association – Global Liberal Arts Alliance grant, 2019